 What is UP with the drama?
 Look, I don’t need any.
-See me way over here sitting quietly on the end of the girly, feminine spectrum?
-I don’t wear make-up, hate shopping, clip these nails the moment they’re long enough to go.
+See me over here sitting quietly on the end of the girly, feminine spectrum?
+I hate shopping, don’t do eyeliner, clip these nails the moment they’re long enough to go.
 If you want to torture me, force me to endure a bridal or baby shower and make me play the games – your idea of fun.
 I have nothing to add to inane talks about your favorite TV shows because I’m a bore who doesn’t watch TV or movies.
-I’d rather be writing a book on the meaning of life.
+I’d rather be writing my book on the meaning of life.
 Are you getting this?
-My head’s in the sand, I’m not a busybody, I don’t know pop culture, I don’t gossip.
+I’m not a busybody, don’t know pop culture, don’t gossip.
 And I still attract drama.

 Because I am a woman.

 Oh, to be a man!
 When life is as simple as the pork juice on your chin and the beer bite on your tongue.
-To be able to say yes and no and know your buddy is not saying no and no. To enjoy the peace of mind that a few minutes of exchange will never spin into a saga.
+To be able to hear yes and no without translating no and no. To enjoy the peace of mind that a few minutes of exchange will not spin into a saga.
 Why in the world did I spend those months investigating the sport of fighting, wondering why men punched one another and then hugged?
-I so wish I could use my martial arts on a woman who pisses me off, shake her hand, know she’s good, I’m good, all is well with the world and then have some honest fun in a mean game of bball on the court.
+Oh, if I could upper cut a woman who pushes me over the edge, shake her hand, and call it good with some honest fun in a mean game on the court.
 Only with women could a BFFship of years dissolve in one hard acid day.

 And how do you men take your nice, strong arm and sweep the clutter of To Dos off your mental table?
 It’s a gift – the amazing ability to check in with yourself, distill competing voices down to your need in the moment.
 Why did I ever complain of your one-track mind?
 Food, sex, game that’s on, sleep.
 You just roll over, close those eyes, and…”Honey?
 Honey?
 I was saying –” You’re gone.
 Way off in a deep sea of sweet nothingness.
 I’m jealous.
 I’m stupid.
 I mean, why wouldn’t I want sex or sleep?
-Ah, here I sit on the million-dollar answer.
+Ah, but I carry within the million-dollar answer.
 Hostage to hormones.
 People say that time of the month like it’s one day.
 It can run a week, people.
-And that’s all just the fun prelude to the bloody show.
-Did you know many of us also feel discomfort and can get emotional when we ovulate?
+And that’s all just the merry prelude to the bloody show.
+Did you know many of us also feel discomfort and get emotional when we ovulate?
 How many clear and free days does that leave us in the month?
-I’m pleased not to be one of those women who’re able to call up tears at will.
-But catch me on the right days and I’m a bawling mess.
+I’m pleased not to be one of those women who can call up tears at will.
+But catch me on the right days, and I’m a bawling mess.
 Weeks like this, I’m not sure which is worse.
 To be a woman or to have to live with one.